thriveth/Haro11Cos/Paper/Paper.md

 The exact value of the metallicity is however uncertain.
-The values found from nebular recombination lines by @Guseva2012 are measured mainly in the central HII regions around the clusters; and differ by 0.2 dex between knot B and C.
+The values found from nebular recombination lines by @Guseva2012 are measured mainly in the central
-The neutral, outflowing gas could be mixed, or have an unseen LOS distance component larger than the knot separation, drawing into question which is the better value to assume for this gas.
-We base our conclusions on the value found for knot C, but note that using the metallicity of $12 + \log (O/H) = 8.3$ found for knot B by @Guseva2012, the  inferred H \textsc{i} column densities are $3.9 \pm 0.6  \times 10^{17}$ cm^-2^.
+\ion{H}{2} regions around the clusters; and differ by 0.2 dex between knot B and C. The neutral, outflowing gas could be mixed, or have an unseen LOS distance component larger than the knot separation, drawing into question which is the better value to assume for this gas.
+We base our conclusions on the value found for knot C, but note that using the metallicity of $12 + \log (O/H) = 8.3$ found for knot B by @Guseva2012, the  inferred \ion{H}{1} column densities are $3.9 \pm 0.6  \times 10^{17}$ cm^-2^.
 However, the question of the exact metallicity of the outflowing gas is complicated.
-Gas closer to the star forming regions is expected to be more strongly enriched than gas further away, which would imply that the HI column density is *larger* than inferred from
+Gas closer to the star forming regions is expected to be more strongly enriched than gas further away, which would imply that the \ion{H}{1} column density is *larger* than inferred from \ion{Si}{2} above.
-\ion{Si}{2} above.
 To this can be added the further complication stemming from the merger event that the galaxy is currently undergoing, which may have mixed gas of different metal contents.
 In any case, though, we would expect the regions nearest to the starbursts to generally have higher metallicity than the surrounding cool gas, such that the HI column density inferred above is more likely to be underestimated than overestimated.

 ### Radiative transfer effects {#sec:rt}